|A bust of Homer (www.livius.org (Marco Prins))|

 in Ithaca.
 What historians have gathered about him was that he was a blind man

 who memorized all of his poems by heart, and who made the poems into a

-however, is his inspiration of other people to write, and in my case the
+however, is his inspiration to other people to write and, in my case, the

 inspiration to take up Latin, a language that his poems have been well recorded

 |Homer being led by a young man (en.wikipedida.org/wiki/homer)|

 Homer is most commonly said to have been born around the 8th century BCE, on the island of Chios in Ionian Greece.
 His name coincidentally (or perhaps not so coincidentally, as it describe his affliction) means "prisoner" or in some dialects of ancient Greek "blind".
 It is remarkable to me that a person with such an unfortunate disability was not only able to survive in a harsher world than today, but thrive and create beautiful works of literature.
 While it seems incredible that one blind man could write so many extensive pieces of work in a short time, it has recently come into question whether or not all of Homer's works were actually written by the same man.
 The accuracy about the claims that Homer might not have come up with all the works are quite possibly true, but it is still inspiring to think that one man could accomplish so much.
 It is also important to mention that it isn't necessarily the physical man that makes Homer a hero, but perhaps the ideals behind the man and the writing.
 That a person (or several) would take the time to compose such intricately designed poems of great length and abide by the same restricting format, is a feat of its own.
 It would only add to the amazement if it were Homer who wrote both poems.

 |A typical depiction of Homer ( http://www.webexhibits.org/poetry/imagesFolder/sappho_homer.jpg)|